 Payment We accept cash, checks, and most major credit cards.

-Billing Questions For billing inquiries, please contact the site supervisor at the location where you were treated using the form on the contact page.
+Billing Questions For billing inquiries, please contact the site supervisor at the location where you were treated.

 If you require additional assistance, further support can be provided at: